novillo-cs/apcsa_old_2024_2025/content/info.md

 - Attendance and punctuality.
 - Homework will be posted on our class website.
 - Homework should be completed individually unless the teacher specifies that group work is allowed.
-- I will randomly check homework by looking at your work on your GitHub repositories or choosing students to demo their homework in front of the class.
+- The teacher will randomly check homework by looking at students' work on GitHub repositories or choosing students to demo their homework in front of the class.
 - The history of Git commits will be used to assess and grade classwork and homework.
 To ensure fair and accurate grading, please adhere to the following guidelines:
   - Commit Regularly: Make consistent commits that reflect meaningful progress.
   - Descriptive Commit Messages: Use clear and descriptive commit messages to explain the changes made in each commit.